AVEVA/AVEVA-Samples/Basic/Python/QiPy/readme.md

 	print "Creating the WaveData Qi type in Qi service" evtType = client.createType(wave)
 ```
-* Returns the QiType object in a json format
+* Returns the QiType object in JSON format.
-* If a Qi type with the same Id exists, url path of the existing Qi type is returned
+* If a Qi type with the same ID exists, the URL of the existing Qi type is returned.
-* QiType object is passed in json format
+* The QiType object is passed in JSON format

 ## Create a QiStream

 An ordered series of events is stored in a QiStream.
 We've created a `QiStream` class mirroring the properties of the native Qi service `QiStream` class.
-All you have to do is create a local QiStream instance, give it an id, assign it a type, and submit it to the Qi service.
+All you have to do is create a local QiStream instance, provide an ID, assign a type, and submit it to the Qi service.
 You may optionally assign a QiStreamBehavior to the stream.
 The value of the stream's `TypeId` property is the value of the QiType `Id` property.
 The `CreateStream` method of `QiClient` is similar to `createType`, except that it uses a different URL.
-Here is how it is called from the main program:
+The following code shows how it is called from the main program:

 ```python
 	stream = QiStream()